readham1010/retalApp2/retalApp2/README.md

 ![error2](./images/dbpass.JPG)

-All you need to do is to head to the path on cmd and type this command I am going to send by email for security reasons. set project1_jwtPrivateKey=
+All you need to do is to head to the path on cmd and type this command I am going to email the key and the password for security reasons. set project1_jwtPrivateKey=